absmach/magistrala-docs/docs/user-guide/rules-engine.md

 ### 2. Output Node

-We support the choice of 1 or more output nodes.
+You can add one or more output nodes.
 The following nodes are supported:

 1. MQTT publisher
-2. E-mail
+2. Email
 3. PostgreSQL

 ![select output](../img/rules/select-output.png)

 #### MQTT Publisher

-This allows you to specify the output channel and topic.
+Enables you to specify the output channel and topic.
 The result of the logic node is published to this topic.

 Select the MQTT Publisher as the output node and enter the channel and topic.